aruba-uxi/pyhpeuxi/README.md

         print("Group Name Matched",moveAgentToGroup, " Group ID:",group['id'])
         groupID = group['id']

-# Move agent to new group based on obtained groupID and agentID
+# Move agent to new group if obtained groupID and agentID
-if agentID:
+if agentID and groupID:
     body={
     'groupId' : groupID, # The unique identifier of the group 'agentId' : agentID, # The unique identifier of the agent